 - decreasing intake of sugar, salt, caffeine, and alcohol

 - increasing protein and intake of complex carbohydrates

-Exercise, stress management techniques, and doing activities a person enjoys may also help.
+Exercise, stress management techniques, and help in viewing menstruation in a positive light may help.

 - taking it easy on the days leading up to menstruation